Timtech4u/octal-application/README.md

         make

-1. verify the installation

-        make test

 #### Optional: create a superuser

         python app_server/manage.py createsuperuser

-#### Very Optional: Scipy dependency
+#### Scipy dependency
-Some of metacademy's ancillary functions currently depend on `scipy`.
-Scipy can be tricky to install (`pip install scipy` won't work unless you have all of the systems-level dependencies) so we have made it an optional dependency.
-Once you have scipy installed on your machine (google will help here...), link it's site-packages folder to to your virtual environment's `lib/python2.7/site-packages/` folder.
-On my machine, this command was:
+OCTAL currently depends `scipy`.
+Scipy can be tricky to install (`pip install scipy` won't work unless you have all of the systems-level dependencies), but Google might help here.
+Once that's done, link its site-packages folder to to your virtual environment's `lib/python2.7/site-packages/` folder.
+One example (you might have to adapt to your install):

         ln -s /usr/local/lib/python2.7/site-packages/scipy lib/python2.7/site-packages/